-Have you ever wondered why Google doesn’t put Chrome on their Android TV or Google TV operating systems?
+Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

-Chrome is easily the most popular web browser in the world, but you need to sideload it on Android TV and Google TV devices.
+Chrome is the world’s most popular web browser, but you need to sideload it on Android TV and Google TV devices.

 Let that sink in for a moment.

-I recently did an article where I compared all of the most popular web browsers available on Android TV, but there was one browser missing from that list.
+I recently did an article comparing the most popular web browsers available on Android TV.
+Still, there was one browser missing.

-In this article, I’m going to show you several ways to install Google Chrome on Android TV, specifically my NVIDIA Shield TV Pro.
+This article will show several ways to install Google Chrome on Android TV, specifically on my NVIDIA Shield TV Pro.

-Overview: Can You Install Chrome on Android TV?
+Can You Install Chrome on Android TV & Google TV?

-For whatever reason, Google elected not to include their Chrome web browser on Android TV.
+Google elected not to include their Chrome web browser on Android TV for whatever reason.
 However, I’m often asked if there’s a way for users to install it on their own.

-Unlike some of the other popular web browsers for Android TV, Google Chrome isn’t designed to be used with a remote control.
+Unlike other popular web browsers for Android TV, Google Chrome isn’t designed to be used with a remote control.

-In my experience, scrolling down pages and typing in URL’s can be challenging.
-I’ve tested Chrome on several Android TV devices.
-On some devices, I wasn’t able to scroll down a web page.
+Scrolling down pages and typing in URLs can be challenging.
+I’ve tested Chrome on several Android TV devices, and I couldn’t scroll down a web page on some devices.

-Because of that, I recommend using an air mouse remote control.
+Because of that, I recommend using an air mouse remote control instead of a USB mouse.
 Most air mouse remotes will let you switch back and forth between ‘normal remote’ and ‘air mouse remote’ with the press of a button.

 That makes navigating the Internet on Google Chrome much easier on your Android TV.